Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Rates: 0.5% to 2% higher than conventional.
 Non-QM premium.
 Manual underwriting costs money.

 Worth it?
 Depends.
 If bank statements qualify you for $200k more house than tax returns would, absolutely.
+For high-value properties above conforming limits, jumbo bank statement loans are available with similar qualification methods.

 Closing costs: Slightly higher.
 Additional underwriting fees.
 Extended doc review.